-Engage with the visual arts and gain professional experience in a museum environment.
-The Kemper Art Museum provides a number of opportunities for Washington University students to explore the role of art in contemporary society and university life.
+The Kemper Art Museum provides a number of opportunities for Washington University students to explore the role of art in contemporary society.

-Docent through the Teaching in the Galleries program.
+Become a Museum docent through the Teaching in the Galleries program.
 Participants earn academic credit while learning about the exhibitions and providing engaging tours to visiting K–12 school groups and adult audiences.
-Learn how to apply.

-Join the Kemper Student Council.
-This group gives students a voice in planning events for their peers; members seek to raise awareness of the resources and programs available to students while gaining museum experience.
-Learn more!
+The Kemper Student Council gives students a voice in planning events for their peers; members seek to raise awareness of the resources and programs available to students while gaining museum experience.

 The Museum is committed to serving the Washington University student community.
-If you would like more information or have ideas about how students can be more involved, contact Allison Fricke, assistant educator, at email@example.com.
+If you would like more information view the student opportunities brochure here or contact Amy Miller, assistant educator, at email@example.com.